 We entered into a management agreement with our Manager upon our inception in August 2007, pursuant to which our Manager provides for the day-to-day management of our operations.
-Mr. Vranos, our Co-Chief Investment Officer and Director, Mr. Penn, our Chief Executive Officer, President and Director, Mark Tecotzky, our Co-Chief Investment Officer, Lisa Mumford, our Chief Financial Officer, and Daniel Margolis, our General Counsel, each also serves as an officer of our Manager.
+Mr. Vranos, our Co-Chief Investment Officer, Mr. Penn, our Chief Executive Officer, President and Director, Mark Tecotzky, our Co-Chief Investment Officer, JR Herlihy, our Chief Financial Officer, Christopher Smernoff, our Chief Accounting Officer, and Daniel Margolis, our General Counsel, each also serves as an officer of our Manager.
 The management agreement, as amended, requires our Manager to manage our assets, operations and affairs in conformity with the policies and the investment guidelines that are approved and monitored by our Board of Directors.
 A description of the material terms of the management agreement is included in "Item 1.
-Business-Management Agreement" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2017.
+Business-Management Agreement" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2018.